 Source: Strasser, Florian; Luftner, Diana; Possinger, Kurt, et al. “Comparison of Orally Administered Cannabis Extract and Delta-9-Tetrahydrocannabinol in Treating Patients With Cancer-Related Anorexia-Cachexia Syndrome: A Multicenter, Phase III, Randomized, Double-Blind, Placebo-Controlled Clinical Trial From the Cannabis-In-Cachexia-Study-Group.”
 Journal of Clinical Oncology 24, no. 21 (July 20, 2006) 3394-3400.
 DOI: 10.1200/JCO.2005.05.1847

-Although there is a solid theoretical framework for using medical cannabis for cachexia, systematic reviews suggest that the quality of evidence for its efficacy is low.
+Although there is a solid theoretical framework for using medical cannabis for cachexia, systematic reviews suggest that the evidence for its efficacy is low.
 However, the fact that there is a synthetic version of THC available on prescription for managing AIDS- and cancer-related cachexia, besides the vast number of anecdotal reports, shows that cannabis certainly can help induce “the munchies” in patients who need it.

 Get your medical marijuana card